-Stewardship not only points us towards the rightful owner, it also alerts us to the question of accountability.
+Stewardship not only points us toward the rightful owner, it also alerts us to the question of accountability.
 If all the resources we manage belong to the Lord then one day we will give an account to Him of how we utilised those resources.

-This sobering principle should awaken in us a deep resolve to be prayerful leaders of integrity, innovation and faith as we steward the resources God has given us in our church.
+This sobering principle should awaken in us a deep resolve to be prayerful leaders of integrity, innovation, and faith as we steward the resources God has given us in our church.

-My gorgeous wife Dianne has occasionally reminded me that when we are spending church funds we are spending tithes and offerings given by widows, solo mums and people who are battling to make ends meet.
+My gorgeous wife Dianne has occasionally reminded me that when we are spending church funds we are spending tithes and offerings given by widows, solo mums, and people who are battling to make ends meet.

-Her words are a stark reminder to me that all church funds are to be stewarded with care, diligence and reverence for Christ the owner.
+Her words are a stark reminder to me that all church funds are to be stewarded with care, diligence, and reverence for Christ the owner.

-I think that’s sufficient reason for me to believe that no Christian leader really needs to own a $65 million jet!
+I think that’s sufficient reason for me to believe that no Christian leader needs to own a $65 million jet!